cryptape/teth/README.md

 Done.

 ```
-This deploy contract on geth, and create two files.
-One is `temp/db/Token.json` keeps abi and address.
+This deploys contract on geth, and creates two files.One is `temp/db/Token.json` which keeps abi and address.
 ```json
 {
   "Token": {